 - 1. Work required to complete Mobilization and Demobilization includes, but is not limited to, the following: - a.
-Movement of personnel, equipment, and materials to the Project Site, if such movement is not included in any other Bid Item. - Preconstruction coordination meetings. - c.
-Preparation, submittal, and revision of all required start-up (i.e., premobilization) submittals as described in Specifications Section 01330 - Submittal Procedures. - d.
+Movement of personnel, equipment, and materials to the Project Site, if such movement is not included in any other Bid Item. - b.
+Preconstruction coordination meetings. - c.
+Preparation, submittal, and revision of all required start-up (i.e., premobilization) submittals as described in Specifications Section 01330 Submittal Procedures. - d.
 Removal of all personnel, equipment, and materials from the Project Site at the completion of the Work. - e.
 Acquiring and maintaining all necessary permits for the Work. - 2.
 Mobilization and Project Support will be measured for payment as one unit, complete as specified. - 3.
-Payment for Mobilization and Project Support Work will be made on a percent complete basis of the lump sum price for the Bid item listed on Schedule Of Quantities And Prices Schedule A. Payment of the lump sum price for "Mobilization and Project Support" will constitute full compensation for all labor, supervision, materials, equipment, start up submittals, incidentals and all other costs necessary to complete Mobilization and Demobilization Work, f.
+Payment for Mobilization and Project Support Work will be made on a percent complete basis of the lump sum price for the Bid item listed on Schedule Of Quantities And Prices Schedule A. Payment of the lump sum price for "Mobilization and Project Support" will constitute full compensation for all labor, supervision, materials, equipment, start up submittals, incidentals and all other costs necessary to complete Mobilization and Demobilization Work, including the transport of all equipment, labor and temporary facilities and materials to and from the Project Site.
+No more than 70% of this bid item may be invoiced prior to demobilization from the Project Site at substantial completion.